The Dual of Quantifier Elimination: Boolean Elimination over C and R: Normalizing to over formally real fields

+A simpler existential form, with only one new quantifier, is available for any other formally real field, so long as we retain the restriction to formulas with equations and inequations (but not order).
+This $\exists$ normal form holds for $\mathbb{R}$, $\mathbb{Q}$, and $\mathbb{R}^\text{alg}$.

-The constructions in theorems 4.1 and 5.1 above work not only over $\mathbb{C}$ but also in any infinite field of characteristic $0$.
-The key properties used are the invertibility of elements, the infinitude of the field, and the finitude of roots for any nonzero polynomial.
-Thus the $\exists\forall$ and $\forall\exists$ normal forms hold over $\mathbb{R}$, $\mathbb{Q}$, $\mathbb{R}^\text{alg}$ and $\mathcal{O}$.
-Similarly, the argument of theorem 6.1 establishes that no purely universal normal form is possible over any of these fields.
+This contrasts with the greater generality of theorems 4.1, 5.1, and 6.1, which work not only over $\mathbb{C}$ but also over any infinite field of characteristic $0$.
+The key properties used there were the invertibility of elements, the infinitude of the field, and the finitude of roots for any nonzero polynomial.
+Here, by contrast, we use the defining property of a formally real field, namely that a sum of squares is zero iff all the squares are zero.

-A simple existential form is available for $\R$, or any other formally real field such as $\Q$, so long as we retain the restriction to formulas with equations and inequations.
-We switch notation for quantified variables from $a,b$ to $r,s$ to reflect the change from $\C$ to $\R$.
+We switch notation for quantified variables from $a,b$ to $r,s$ to reflect the change from $\C$ to a field like $\R$.

 \begin{theorem} Let $\varphi(x)$ be a finite combination of polynomial equations and inequations in disjunctive normal form, with $d$ disjuncts.
 Then there is a polynomial $p(r,x)\in\R[r,x]$, of degree $2d$ in $r$, and such that for all $x\in\mathbb{R}^n$,